The region offers tourism opportunities albeit not for the common tourist.

 For those interested in walking, the mountains around Anatoli offer a chance to explore and experience the sights of wild flowers, most of which bloom between February and May, and the aromas of many wild herbs especially during the summer.
 Unfortunately many of the old donkey paths have been destroyed as the construction of roads for motor cars has cut across most of them and in many cases the roads have been constructed right over the old paths forever destroying the beautiful cobbled paths.

-One of the biggest concerns and difficulties for the growth of tourism and the population in general is the limited availability of water both for drinking and for general household needs as well as for irrigation.
-The village is supplied with water from a very old spring, whose natural geologic reservoir is relatively shallow and thus strongly affected by the amount of annual rainfall.
+One of the biggest concerns and difficulties for the growth of tourism is the limited availability of water both for drinking and for general household needs as well as for irrigation.
+The village is supplied with water from a very old spring, whose reservoir is relatively shallow and thus strongly affected by the amount of annual rainfall.
 In the year of 2006 the pronounced drought has placed severe constraints on the available water making it nearly impossible to satisfy the water needs of the village.

 For years the people of the village have dealt with such cyclical weather phenomena and had found ways to effectively and efficiently manage their water resources.
 Modern life, along with the characteristics of western lifestyles, with its heavy demand on resources (water, energy etc.) is placing an unsustainable burden on the water resources of the village.